MicrosoftDocs/learn/learn-pr/azure/azure-data-subject-requests/includes/7-exercise-fulfill-a-dsr-in-azure-active-directory.md

     |With regard to|Right to erasure (right to be forgotten)|
     |Preferred feedback method|In writing to address|

-1. Identify which of the following steps you’ll use in the DSR process, and then fulfill the DSR:
+1. Now that you’ve confirmed the user’s request to delete, you’ll first search for (discover) the user in Azure AD, and then delete the user.
+Identify which of the following steps you’ll use in the DSR process, and then fulfill the DSR:
     - Discover
     - Access
     - Rectify